Mobile Persuasion: 20 Perspectives of the Future of Behavior Change

 From a contributors perspective, the Stanford Captology folks were able to take this very fresh research and turn it into a book in about two months time - unheard of from a publishing standpoint.
 This means that the reader will find content that is happening today, not aged or suffering from the typical 18 month long publishing delays.

-The Future of Persuasion is Mobile5
+The Future of Persuasion is Mobile

 This book gives insight into the swiftly growing world of persuasive technology in the form of the mobile phone.
 Throughout the book, you are taken through the perspectives of 19 different experts on the topic, whose specialties range from persuasive games to managing a chronic disease to the ethical dangers of mobile persuasion.
 The book is incredibly easy to read and has a surprising 20th chapter that inspires the reader to look at his/her own experiences.